Children and Caregivers City Project

 Qaddura is not officially recognized by UNRWA, the UN agency for Palestine Refugees, and lacks consistent government service provision.
 The camp’s solid waste system is outdated and unreliable, contributing to the spread of disease and pollution.
 Qaddura is also densely populated with limited green space and recreational areas.
 The camp’s public park, which receives more than 1,000 visitors daily, is dilapidated and in urgent need of repair.

-Photo Credit: MMC
+Photo Credit: Ramallah Municipality.

 Action